mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 ## What price maximizes profits?

 For the past two months, I've been increasing TinyPilot's price to reduce sales volume.
-We didn't have enough time to fulfill orders at the rate we were receiving them.
-As a side effect, I got interesting data about how

-Last month, I was interested in how price affects sales volume because the limiting factor was how many TinyPilots we could produce.
-At this point, I feel like we have spare capacity to sell more, so now what I want is to find the price that maximizes profits.
+I intentionally priced TinyPilot high so that we'd reduce total sales and have more time to catch up on inventory.

+Now that we've caught our breath and have additional capacity to build devices, I can price our products to maximize profit rather than to accomodate production speed as a bottleneck.

+I had experimented with pricing last month, but now I have more data, so let's see what the numbers look like.

 ### Voyager 2a USB-C